benjamin-hodgkins/COS-430-Final-Project/README.md

 Below, you will find a brief executive summary of our term project, including how the project will be relevant to end-users.
 </p>
 <p align="justify">
-TO be Completed by the group members...
+To be Completed by the group members...
 </p>

 ## Problem Statement

 <p align="justify">
-TO be Completed by the group members...
+To be Completed by the group members...
 </p>